srinathmkce/TheAIGuy/ComputerVision/openai_invoice_extraction/README.md

 ## Introduction
-This example demonstrates how to leverage MLflow for experimenting OpenAI’s GPT-5-mini and GPT-5-nano models on the invoice extraction task, using the CORD-v2 dataset.
+This example demonstrates how to leverage MLflow for experimenting with Google's Gemini 2.0 Flash model on the invoice extraction task, using the CORD-v2 dataset.
+The code has been updated to use LangChain for seamless integration with Google's Generative AI.

 The goal is not only to compare model performance, but also to showcase how MLflow can streamline the entire workflow with: